aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

-the default size for a tab character within this paragraph.
+Gets the default size for a tab character within this paragraph.

 **Returns:**
 double